kelseymh/G4CMP/CONTRIBUTING.md

 line of tagged "releases" (see below) on the **master** branch.
 We are not currently planning to rename the latter, to avoid disrupting existing clones of the repository out in the world.

+## External Forks

+We would prefer that external forks not be used for submitting software changes.
+If you have created a fork, please create a JIRA ticket and a feature branch within the repository, as discussed below.
+We can merge the resulting feature branch following our normal workflow.

+## New Features

 Contributors should make a named feature branch in this repository (rather than a fork), branching from the HEAD of **develop** branch: